ChristianZ97/2025-Fall-PP/Final Project/README.md

 ### Step 2: Compile and Run the Simulation
 First, compile the code.
 Then, run the simulation using `srun`.

-# Compile the C version (ground truth) and CUDA version
+# Compile the C version (ground truth) and the CUDA version
 ```
 make
 ```